Meet the Senior Leadership Team

 Bev Lee - Executive Assistant Headteacher (Pastoral)

 Provision at The Pilgrim School requires a delicate balance between education and pastoral needs.
-As the Pastoral Manager, working closely with the Reintegration and Support Officers, it is my role to oversee Pilgrim’s pastoral offer, helping each pupil to realise their potential, both in the classroom and beyond.
-This means that I have responsibility for behaviour, safeguarding, attendance and the school’s wide ranging personal development curriculum.
+As the Assistant Headteacher Pastoral, working closely with the Pastoral Support & Wellbeing Specialists (formally Reintegration and Support Officers), it is my role to oversee Pilgrim’s pastoral offer, helping each pupil to realise their potential, both in the classroom and beyond.
+This means that I have responsibility for behaviour, safeguarding, attendance and the school’s wide-ranging personal development curriculum.

 Prior to joining Pilgrim in 2012, I had extensive experience in the private and voluntary sectors supporting vulnerable groups, promoting self-advocacy and improving the life chances of children and young people.
-Having initially joined the school as one of four Reintegration and Support Officers, we are now a team of eight RSOs, one Training and Development officer and one School Counsellor.
+Having initially joined the school as one of four Reintegration and Support Officers, we are now a team of eight, recently renamed, Pastoral Support & Wellbeing Specialists, one Training and Development officer and one School Counsellor.
 This shows our commitment to ensuring all Pilgrim pupils receive support, develop aspirations and get the most from their time at the school.

 I have completed an MA in Trauma Studies at the University of Nottingham, focussing primarily on resilience and post-traumatic growth in an educational environment.
 This has helped provide a practical framework for work in the school and has really served to reinforce my commitment to the welfare and support of the pupils in our care.

 Above all, Pilgrim – the staff, governors and particularly pupils and their families past and present – is a community and it is one that I am proud to be able to serve and nourish.